Food-Wars/Food-Wars-V1.2/README.md

 ## How to Play
 * Use WASD to move
-* Use Q to attack
+* Use J to attack/break
 * Use E to open inventory
 * Use ESCAPE to pause